NeTEx-CEN/NeTEx/README.md

 - NeTEx (Network Timetable EXchange) XML schema is a standardized format for exchanging network timetable data.

-### Folder Structure 📁
+### Folder structure 📁

-The individual XML files are organized hierarchically in folders, following a structure similar to the UML model and documentation.
-Here's how it's arranged:
+The individual XML files are organized hierarchically in folders, following the same structure as the UML model and documentation.
+The architecture is:

 - **Main Folder for Each Part**: There is a main folder for each part of the schema (e.g., Core, Part 1, Part 2, etc.).
 - **Subfolders for Functional Areas**: Within each main folder, there are subfolders for each NeTEx functional area, keeping the schema well-structured.

 You can find more information about the directory's structure on the [wiki](https://github.com/ITxPT/NeTEx/wiki/Structure-And-Compatibility#netex-directory-structure)
-### UML Models
+### UML models

 - You can refer to the NeTEx UML Physical and Conceptual models for a detailed UML view of the schema packages.
 - These models are available in electronic format.

-## Getting Started 🚀
+## Getting started 🚀

-### Main Root Schemas
+### Main root schemas

 1. **netex_publication**
    - Embeds NeTEx XML model elements in a bulk output file format for use in asynchronous publication.